brainets/ressources/server/transfer/rsync.md

-# Transfer data from/to the mesocentre via rsync
+# Transfer data using rsync

 Rsync is a tool that allows you to synchronize your data between a source and a destination folder.